Agenda

 How can affordable housing do more than provide shelter—and instead become a foundation for healing, stability, and dignity?
 This breakout session will explore how supportive design elements can be thoughtfully integrated into affordable housing developments, creating comforting spaces that sustain residents facing challenges such as homelessness, substance use recovery or economic instability.

-Josh Burton, Supportive Housing Construction Analyst, North Carolina Housing Finance Agency, Raleigh; Phil Kiester, Principal, Tise-Kiester Architects, Chapel Hill; Rebecca Morris, Partner, Tightlines Designs, Raleigh; Molly Painter, Manager, King’s Ridge Visionary, Raleigh
+Josh Burton, Supportive Housing Construction Analyst, NC Housing Finance Agency, Raleigh; Phil Kiester, Principal, Tise-Kiester Architects, Chapel Hill; Rebecca Morris, Partner, Tightlines Designs, Raleigh; Molly Painter, Manager, King’s Ridge Visionary, Raleigh

 3:15–3:30 pm | Break